Boon (TV series): Title sequences

 Reflecting on the change of location for this series, the title sequence opens with a shot of Nottingham at night.
-Ken is in his office where he falls asleep and "dreams" that his soul has left is body, where it exits the building to ride around town on his motorbike.
+Ken is in his office, where he falls asleep and "dreams" that his soul has left his body, where it exits the building to ride around town on his motorbike.
 Harry is standing by a TV shop watching clips from a Western and previous Boon title sequences, and is stunned when he sees the apparition rush by him.
 Ken soon awakes and rushes outside to suddenly witness his soul riding past him into the night.